 What is a registered property?

-When a property is first registered with Land Registry, the deeds of the property are used to extract the relevant information, being the address whether it is Freehold or Leasehold, any mortgages or charges against the title, the owner’s name along with rights and restrictions that affect the property.
+When a property is first registered with the Land Registry, the deeds of the property are used to extract the relevant information, being the address, if it is Freehold or Leasehold, any mortgages or charges against the title, the owner’s name along with rights and restrictions that affect the property.
 It will all be laid out in a clear template Land Registry title, without the need to refer to the deeds which can be written in old English.

 A Registered title:

 - Gives you definitive proof of ownership without the need to keep deeds

 - Helps protect your land from identity fraud more so than unregistered

 - Makes it easier to sell your property or raise a mortgage